KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** Dark Hope

-**Description:** Vastly improves the skins of all astromech droids in the game.
+**Description:** Vastly improves the skin of not just T3-M4, but all astromech droids in the game.
+Also includes party and companion portraits.

-**Category & Tier:** Graphics Improvement / 3 - Suggested
+**Category & Tier:** Graphics Improvement / 2 - Recommended

 **Non-English Functionality:** YES